 Choose this if:

 - You want your team to write articles and share them with customers.

-- If your service desk site and Confluence site have separate user bases, you'll need to create a Confluence user account for each Service Desk customer.
+- If your Jira Service Management site and Confluence site have separate user bases, you'll need to create a Confluence user account for each service project customer.
 If you don't want the customer to use a Confluence license, don't assign the Confluence user to a group.